Superradiation of Dirac particles in KN black hole: Abstract

 \section{Abstract}

-In this article, we process the approximate wave function of the Dirac particle outside the horizon of the KN ds black hole to effective potential V, and then derive V (including real and imaginary parts).
-We know that fermions cannot produce superradiation, but we can prove that Dirac particles in the KN black hole background can have a special solution through a certain operation, forming a Cooper pair, thus producing superradiation.We deal with the real and imaginary parts separately.
-When V (real part or imaginary part) has a maximum value, there may be a potential barrier outside the field of view to have a chance to produce superradiation.
+In this article, we analyze the approximate wave function of the Dirac particle outside the KN black hole horizon to determine \( V \).
+Subsequently, we differentiate \( V \), which possesses both real and imaginary components.
+We treat the real and imaginary components independently.
+When either the real or imaginary part of \( V \) reaches a maximum, a potential barrier might exist outside the horizon, potentially leading to the occurrence of the superradiation phenomenon.